2024mca004-dot/DefineYourPurpose12/replit.md

 **State Management**: React Query (TanStack Query) handles all server state management, data fetching, caching, and synchronization.
 Local component state uses React hooks.

+**HTTP Client**: Axios is used for all API requests.
+The axios instance is configured in `client/src/lib/queryClient.ts` with:
+- Base URL configuration
+- Credentials included for session cookies
+- Custom `ApiError` class for error handling with HTTP status codes
+- Integration with React Query for automatic data fetching

 **Routing**: Wouter is used for client-side routing, providing a lightweight alternative to React Router.
 Routes include Home (`/`), Checkout (`/checkout`), Success (`/success`), and a 404 page.

 **Design Principles**: